Peyton11/Sorting-Algorithms/README.md

 ## Usage

-To use this program, just run the executable.
 The command line interface will ask you to input how many elements you would like in the array.
 After that, provide the elements that you wish to add to each index.
 Preferably, they should not be in order so that the program can showcase the sorting algorithms!

 Once the array is made, a list of the algorithms will be shown.
 Just input the number that is next to the corresponding array.
 You can run these algorithms as many times as you would like.